Spark (XMPP client)

-Spark is an open-source instant messaging program (based on the XMPP protocol) that allows users to communicate in real time.
+Spark is an open-source instant messaging program (based on the XMPP protocol) optimized for businesses and organizations.

 It can be integrated with the Openfire server to provide additional features such as controlling the various Spark functionalities from a central management console or integrating with a proprietary customer support service known as Fastpath which allows its users to interact with the platform using the Spark client.

 Being a cross-platform application, Spark can run on various systems.
 Installers for Windows, macOS and Linux are available on the official website.
 The server is JRE-based, where the client is not.
 The Spark xmpp-client supports neither Jingle nor Omemo encryption.

 History

 Previously known as Jive Communicator, Spark was designed by Jive Software with a lightweight graphical design and simplistic user interface for business usage.
 Later, it was open-sourced and donated to the Ignite Realtime community, along with Openfire, for further improvement and development.